-Duck breasts in red wine is a tasty and refined dish, typical of Italian cuisine.
-The duck is slowly cooked in full-bodied red wine, enriched with thyme and bay leaf aromas.
-The resulting sauce is thickened with potato starch, creating a delicious glaze.
+Duck breasts in red wine are a tasty and refined dish, typical of Italian cuisine.
+The duck is slowly cooked in a full-bodied red wine, enriched with the flavors of thyme and bay leaf.
+The resulting sauce is then thickened with potato starch, creating a delicious glaze.
 The duck breasts are served with buttered green beans and crispy fried potatoes.

-Score the skin side of the duck breasts with crosswise cuts
+Make cross cuts on the skin side of the duck breasts

-Arrange them on a deep tray and drizzle with mixed oil, wine, salt, and pepper
+Arrange them on a deep tray and drizzle with oil, wine, salt, and pepper mixed together

-Add thyme and bay leaf and let rest for a couple of days in a cool place
+Add thyme and bay leaf and let marinate for a couple of days in a cool place

-Cook over moderate heat for 7 minutes, turn them, sprinkle with brandy, salt, pepper, and cook for 4-5 minutes
+Cook over moderate heat for 7 minutes, turn them, splash with brandy, season with salt and pepper, and cook for another 4-5 minutes

 Remove the duck breasts and keep them warm